19th Century Nottingham (1800 – 1899)

 1884

-Nottingham Corporation Water Department’s gifted engineer, Marriott Ogle Tarbutton, designed and built the lavish classically-designed Papplewick pumping station, he also started the modern sewage system and he was the world’s first municipal engineer to use subways under the streets to carry public services
+Nottingham Corporation Water Department’s gifted engineer, Marriott Ogle Tarbotton, designed and built the lavish classically-designed Papplewick pumping station, he also started Nottingham’s modern sewage system (the first outside of London) and he was the world’s first municipal engineer to use subways under the streets to carry public services.

 9 December 1884